Ukrainian Democratic Party: Name changes

+History

 General Ukrainian Nonpartisan Democratic Organization

 The party was formed out of the General Ukrainian Organization, also known as General Ukrainian Nonpartisan Democratic Organization.
 The organization was formed in Kyiv earlier in 1897 by the Ukrainized Polish political activist Volodymyr Antonovych and the Ukrainian lexicographer Oleksandr Konysky.

 That organization united all Hromadas from some twenty cities across the Ukrainian lands.
 The organization published the magazine Vik, organized the Shevchenko's festivals, and provided political sanctuary for the politically persecuted national activists.